KyleDennis25/Logistic-Regression-From-Scratch/Report.md

 ## Dataset

-The dataset I will use contains credit card transactions made in September 2013 by European cardholders.
+The dataset I used contains credit card transactions made in September 2013 by European cardholders.
 The data has been collected and analyzed during a research collaboration of Worldline and the Machine Learning Group of ULB on big data mining and fraud detection.
 The sample size of this dataset is 284,807 transactions.

-For model fitting, I will be using the independent variables **“V1”** and **“V2”** to predict the dependent variable **“Class”**.
+For model fitting, I used the independent variables **“V1”** and **“V2”** to predict the dependent variable **“Class”**.
 The V1 and V2 variables are principal components resulting from a principal components analysis.
 The original variables and their contexts are anonymous to maintain confidentiality (Machine Learning Group 2013).
 The class variable is binary: 1 represents a fraudulent transaction and 0 represents a non-fraudulent transaction.

 ## Reflection